 Thoughts on Breathing

 - I love breathwork.
-However, I don't do it daily.
-Sometimes I do breathwork instead of meditation.
-That is to say, I am amazed at how breathing in certain ways can help you enter almost a different dimension.
+I don't do it daily; sometimes I do breathwork instead of meditation.
+I am amazed at how breathing in certain ways can help you enter almost a different dimension.
 That is why for me, breathing really gets me out of my monkey mind.

 Suggested Resources